Skip to main content

 Tie reporting and payment together in the contract.
 Set a fixed cadence (for example, monthly or quarterly), a fixed remittance deadline tied to period-end, and a required statement packet.
 Then run the same workflow each cycle:

 For late payment, apply the contract rate if one is stated.
-If not, use a governing-law placeholder in your template and confirm jurisdiction-specific remedies before relying on them, since statutory remedies vary and can be displaced by contract.
+If not, keep the governing-law remedy unresolved in your draft and confirm jurisdiction-specific remedies before relying on them, since statutory remedies vary and can be displaced by contract.

 Do not let disputes drift into a pile of loose emails.
 Use a defined sequence: